rockus/Huawei.emoncms/README.md

 wlan_emoncms
 ========
 This tool read `/proc/net/wireless` and parses the line identified with the `WlanInterface` config option.
 LinkQuality, SignalLevel and NoiseLevel are delivered to emoncms.
+This is a command line tool.
+It should be run from `/etc/rc.local` (as it loops internally) as such:
+`/usr/local/sbin/wlan_emoncms -c /etc/emoncms.conf >/dev/null &`

 * **BananaPi**: not yet tried
 * **Raspi**: works